 Over the years, Fort Negley deteriorated and become overgrown and forgotten.
 Now, however, efforts are being made to restore the old fort to its original appearance.

-The Fort Negley Visitors Center opened to the public on Dec.
-15, 2007.
+The Fort Negley Visitors Center opened to the public in 2007.
 The center is located at 1100 Fort Negley Blvd.
 The Center features exhibits, monthly activities, annual events and self-guided tours of Fort Negley Park.
 The 4,605-square-foot, $1 million facility includes a small multipurpose theater, exhibit space, meeting room, staff spaces, public restrooms, and an outdoor plaza.
 Admission to Fort Negley is free.
 Operating Hours are from 9:00 am to 4:30 pm., Tuesday through Saturday.

 Visitors will be able to search the national Soldier and Sailor Database to learn where their ancestors served during the Civil War.
 The kiosk located near the entrance of the Visitors Center allows you to personally connect with the only war where Americans fought one another.
 View photos of 1860s Nashville and listen to Center Interpreters bring the stories alive.